selimanac/defold-tile-raycast/README.md

 For v1: https://github.com/selimanac/defold-tile-raycast-platformer

 # Release Notes
-## v2
+### v2
 - **BREAKING:** Module name has been changed to `tile_raycast`
 - Complete code refactoring
-- Minimal performance improvements
+- Performance improvements
-- New visual cone and line of sight examples
+- New vision cone and line of sight examples

 # Use Cases(AI Generated)